Gage Dayton, Ph.D., Chair

 Nona Chiariello has contributed groundbreaking work in grassland ecology, plant ecophysiology, and global change biology; much of it relating to the global change experiment that she has helped lead at Stanford University’s Jasper Biological Preserve over the past two decades.
 She was elected as fellow of the California Academy of Sciences in 2017.

-A hydrologist and water resources specialist, David Freyberg studies reservoir sedimentation and hydrology, hydrologic ecosystem services, summer drying of Pacific coast intermittent streams, tropical rainfall and throughfall, surface water-ground water interactions, especially in reservoir/sediment systems, and scaling and spatial distribution of recycled water systems.
+A hydrologist and water resources specialist, Dr. Freyberg studies reservoir sedimentation and hydrology, hydrologic ecosystem services, summer drying of Pacific coast intermittent streams, tropical rainfall and throughfall, surface water-ground water interactions, especially in reservoir/sediment systems, and scaling and spatial distribution of recycled water systems.

 Virginia Matzek, Ph.D.